Starting your search

 If you start your search from the iDiscover main page you will retrieve results from all of the libraries which contribute to the iDiscover catalogue (the UL, most faculty and departmental libraries, and most colleges) and must go on to select Wolfson College from the drop-down menu of locations (on the right hand side of any results page) in order to limit your search to the Lee Library holdings.

-Some useful notes to help with searching can be found on this iDiscover LibGuide.
-If you have any questions about search strategies, or need assistance with a particular enquiry, please ask the Librarian or attend a Wolfson Skills for Academic Success session.
-In addition, expert help on using iDiscover is available from training sessions at the University Library.
-Further information is available from their training pages.
+Some useful notes to help with searching can be found on this iDiscover LibGuide or from our our own LibGuide page, including videos.
+If you have any questions about search strategies, or need assistance with a particular enquiry, please ask the Librarian or attend a WolfWorks session.

 Viewing catalogue records